From ray tracing to waves of topological origin in continuous media: wave packet dynamics in the semi-classical regime

 The Berry curvature is the curl of the Berry connection $\mathbf{A}(y,p)=(A_y,A_p)$ introduced in (\ref{eq:berry_connection}):

 By contrast with the Berry connection, the Berry curvature is \textit{gauge-independent}, as it is left unchanged by a change of phase choice for $\underline{\chi}_0$.
-In fact, all terms in the ray tracing equations (\ref{eq:ray_tracing_yc})-(\ref{eq:ray_tracing_pc}) are gauge-independent, as expected from the definition of $y_v$ and $p_v$ in terms of the multicomponent wave field.
-The price to pay for being gauge-independent is that the presence of Berry curvature renders the Hamiltonian dynamics non-canonical \cite{littlejohn1991geometric}.
+In fact, all terms in the ray tracing equations (\ref{eq:ray_tracing_yc})-(\ref{eq:ray_tracing_pc})-{(\ref{eq:def_omega_c})} are gauge-independent. { In particular, the term $\Omega_{1B}$ present in (\ref{eq:ray_omegas}) has been cancelled out in (\ref{eq:def_omega_c}) by a contribution induced by the change of variable from $(y_s,p_s)$ to $(y_v,p_v)$.
+This was expected as we already noticed that $y_v$ and $p_v$ are physical observable interpreted as averaged position and momentum with a local energy density weight, and the temporal evolution of such physical observables cannot be gauge-dependent.} The price to pay for being gauge-independent in this new set of coordinates is that the presence of Berry curvature renders the Hamiltonian dynamics non-canonical \cite{littlejohn1991geometric}.
 Indeed, the system of equations (\ref{eq:ray_tracing_yc})-(\ref{eq:ray_tracing_pc}) is Hamiltonian as it can be written at order $\epsilon$ in the form:

 and where $J$ is the antisymmetric matrix

 It is not a canonical Hamiltonian system as $y_v$ and $p_v$ are not conjugate variables.
 The conserved "Hamiltonian energy" in phase space $y_v,p_v$ is the frequency $\Omega_v$.
 This conserved quantity is indeed left invariant by the change of phase space coordinates: $\Omega_v(y_v,p_v) = \Omega_{s}(y_s,p_s)$, up to order $\epsilon$, as noted by Littlejohn and Flynn \cite{littlejohn1991geometric}.